opencontainers/runc/config-linux.md

 For more information, see the [namespaces(7)][namespaces.7_2] man page.

 Namespaces are specified as an array of entries inside the `namespaces` root field.
-The following parameters can be specified to setup namespaces:
+The following parameters can be specified to set up namespaces:

 * **`type`** *(string, REQUIRED)* - namespace type.
 The following namespace types are supported:
     * **`pid`** processes inside the container will only be able to see other processes inside the same container.